grasilife/glue/README.md

 import App from './App';
 import registerServiceWorker from './registerServiceWorker';

-// test-component is the name of our made up Web Component that we have
+// test-component is the name of our made up web components that we have
 // published to npm:
 import { applyPolyfills, defineCustomElements } from 'test-components/loader';